Why Sound Baths Are the New Wellness Trend

 What Is a Sound Bath?

-A sound bath is a type of meditative experience that uses instruments like crystal singing bowls, gongs, chimes, and tuning forks to create a deep sense of relaxation.
+A sound bath is a type of sound meditation that uses instruments like crystal singing bowls, gongs, chimes, and tuning forks to create a deep sense of relaxation.
 The sounds are layered and intentionally played to guide your mind and body into a calm, receptive state.
 You’re not expected to focus, chant, or follow any instructions.
 All you have to do is lie down, get comfortable, and listen.

 Unlike other forms of meditation that ask for stillness of the mind or active breath control, a sound bath invites you to receive rather than do.
 It’s deeply restorative, especially for those who feel overstimulated or disconnected.
 In fact, if you’ve struggled to stay consistent with meditation before, this approach might gently ease you into it.